-Ellen Hallit is in love with her playboy boss, Douglas Morrison, but is too timid to do anything about it.
-To help her, her roommate Chris decides to step in, and devises a plan.
+Ellen Hallet is in love with her playboy boss, Douglas Morrison, but is too timid to do anything about it.
+To help her, her roommate Chris decides to step in and devises a plan.
 Chris ...

 5 of 7 people found this review helpful.

 Was this review helpful to you?